 We will ultimately triumph in God’s plan for us.

 Grace depends on who God is and what God has done, never on who we are and what we do.
-That is why we must function under God’s power and God’s provision.
+That is why we must function under God’s power and provision.
 God’s glory takes His perfect plan and relates it to us.
-God will reveal his ultimate glory in eternity.
+God will reveal His ultimate glory in eternity.
 That is where He makes the plan experientially perfect in us.
 He made it judicially perfect when He sacrificed Christ on the cross.

 God calls us to His Excellency.
 He is building an excellent character in us.
 He called us with a definite purpose in mind.
 God is in the business of reproducing His Son in me (2 Ti 1:9).
 I do not think any of us have been mistaken for the Lord Jesus lately.
 One of these days, we will be like Him.
 In the meantime, we are supposed to become more and more like Him.